| || member for 9 years, 25 days|

 I have been able to trace and place memorials for many from my mother's side of the family, but as my mother's father was a Native American of the Blackfoot tribe, his history has been a monumental challenge; My grandfather was born not long after the Battle of Little Big-Horn and was five-years-old when U.S. troops, charged with the responsibility of arresting Chief Big Foot and disarming the Sioux, caused what is now infamously known as the Massacre at Wounded Knee.
 The once proud Sioux nation found their free-roaming life destroyed, the buffalo gone, themselves confined to reservations dependent on Indian Agents for their existence.
 Due to the extremely negative stigma of being a Native American, to gain work and acceptance he disguised his native-American heritage to survive by passing himself off as French or Italian, alternating over the years of his life.
 Neighborhoods, particularly in large cities, were much more ethnically concentrated in those days; nationalities clustered with one another.
 Therefore, I have been unable to trace his family.

 Much is also lost of my father's family heritage- My father's family immigrated to America in the first decade of the 1900's from Eastern Europe.
 Continuous wars, the rising tide of Socialism and Communism, and the changing European map decimated family records- The country my father's Ukrainian mother was born in - Austria-Hungary- has not even existed in decades.
-Many who immigrated to America from Eastern Europe had a deep distrust of their homeland's government and feared authority in the ‘old country'.
-They didn't like being on any ‘records' there for good reason.
+Many who immigrated to America from Eastern Europe had a deep distrust of authority and their homeland's government in the ‘old country'.
+They didn't like being on records there for good reason.
+Unfortunately, often fear and distrust carried over to cause them to refrain from being on record in America as well; at least I have found such to be the case at times with my Eastern European family.

 With many nationalities from many nations, so many of us Americans contain a wealth of ancestral beginnings.
 My personal heritage stems from England, Wales, France, Quebec, Poland, Ukraine, and Native American.